 How to Install a Water Hammer Arrestor to Stop Banging Pipes

-This guide provides comprehensive, step-by-step instructions for installing a water hammer arrestor to eliminate the loud banging noises in plumbing pipes.
-The process involves identifying the source of the noise, shutting off the water supply, cutting into the problematic pipe, and installing a T-fitting with an attached water hammer arrestor.
+This guide provides comprehensive, step-by-step instructions for installing a water hammer arrestor to eliminate the loud banging or hammering sound that occurs in water pipes.
+The noise, known as water hammer, is caused by the shockwave created when a valve closes abruptly.
+This project involves shutting off the main water supply, draining the lines, cutting into the problematic water line, installing a tee fitting and the arrestor, and then testing the system.

 Tools & Materials